 The critical writing that is so much a part of an English programme trains students to evaluate diverse forms of argument and evidence, a difficult skill greatly valued in a wide range of career pathways.

 English at St Mary’s has a strong research profile that is matched by a strong and sympathetic commitment to our students.
-This is reflected year after year in the national student satisfaction survey.
+We have an 'open door' policy that encourages our community of students to come for one-to-one tutorials in addition to the usual lectures and seminars.
+All this is reflected year after year in the national student satisfaction survey.

 Our students get grounding in the study of language and in diverse periods and genres of English literature.
 There is a focus on particular fields of interest that can be narrowed and sharpened as students progress.